 The issue isn't even just the funding cuts.
 The issue is that the rules are changing by the day.
 Do you want to bring students from a different country?
 Do you want to do something mildly interesting that isn't normally done?
 Do you want to pay your employees?
 If so, you are going to have to look at this week's new NIH updates written by a 19 year old DOGE worker who has never studied science in their life.

-Many of the new rules are psychotic.
-My friend who studies FMRIs just got a list of words which are banned on papers because apparently forbidden words are now a thing.
+Many of the new rules are deranged.
+My friend who studies FMRIs just got a list of words which are banned on papers, because apparently forbidden words are now a thing.
 Among those words on the list are 'they/them', which is typically how people refer to their rodent population if you have male and female rats together.
-It's also, y'know, a targeted attack on certain people.
+It's also a targeted attack, and an attempt to back up an ideology that does not correlate with the current biomedical scientific consensus.
+We are attempting to conduct scientific research under an administration that campaigned on multiple ideologies that are opposed to what has been established as scientific truth for decades.

 I really want to learn from my professor so I can someday be as great of a scientist as he is.
 I now get less time working with him because of the sheer amount of hours he has to spend studying this week's new absurd and arbitrary edict coming out of the federal government.
 This sucks for him, for me, and for you if you benefit from science which I established already you do.